Get offer plus promotions and updates. Review our privacy policy.

 Each type of environmental sensor also has specific placement and installation guidelines.
 Following these guidelines will ensure that you receive the most accurate and timely alerts, alarms, and emergency assistance.

-flood sensor installation
+Water and flood sensor installation

 Frontpoint’s Water and Flood Sensor is comprised of two pieces—a transmitter and a detector.
 These sensors should be placed in flood-prone areas like basements, leak-prone areas like attics, and near appliances like washing machines, water heaters, and sump pumps.